Norway's Arctic idyll shivers at oil plans

 It says that seismic tests have identified 50 prospects off Lofoten that could hold recoverable reserves or around 1.27 billion barrels of oil equivalent.

-"We are developing new technology to reduce the risk," said Leif Borge, CFO of Aker Solutions AKSO.OL.
+"We are developing new technology to reduce the risk," said Leif Borge, CFO of Aker Solutions.
 "Down the road, it's probably an important area."

 Norway's worst oil spills were the Ekofisk Bravo blowout in the North Sea in 1977 that spilt 80,000 barrels and a spill of 27,500 barrels at the Statfjord field.

-"You can never be relaxed about safety but you can see that Norway's controls are so much better than the Gulf of Mexico," said Geoff Turbott, CFO at Lundin Petroleum (LUPE.ST).
+"You can never be relaxed about safety but you can see that Norway's controls are so much better than the Gulf of Mexico," said Geoff Turbott, CFO at Lundin Petroleum.
 "Opening the area is many years away and even from then, the first drilling is 3-4 years away."

-It also showed that 44 percent favoured an environmental impact assessment with 43 percent opposed.
+It also showed that 44 percent favored an environmental impact assessment with 43 percent opposed.
 Lofoten's people will be consulted but will not decide on oil and gas.

 Lofoten has Arctic winter darkness that complicates drilling but the warm Gulf Stream current keeps it ice free.
 It is warmer than where the Exxon Valdez tanker ran aground off Alaska in 1989, even though it is further north.